microsoft/verona/docs/internal/region-tracking.md

   // call into runtime to deallocate `x`
 ```

-The region assoicated with each `mut` also affects the calling convention.
+The region associated with each `mut` also affects the calling convention.
 Each argument that can contain a reference of type `mut`
 needs to be made into two arguments, the region entry point and the object itself.
 Similarly,
 return types that can contain `mut` must be double width to encode the region entry point